Sieve (river)

 The Sieve is a river in Italy.
 It is a tributary of the Arno, into which it flows at Pontassieve after a course of 62 km.
 The Sieve rises in the Tuscan-Emilian Apennines, near the Futa Pass, at 930 m of elevation.

 The territory in which it flows is known in Italian as Valdisieve.
-In Italian language, the name "Sieve" is feminine, and is therefore referred to as La Sieve.
+In the Italian language, the name "Sieve" is feminine, and is therefore referred to as La Sieve.